konveyor/tackle2-ui/README.md

 ```
 git clone https://github.com/konveyor/tackle2-ui
 cd tackle2-ui
-npm install -ws && npm install
+npm install
 ```

 With a Tackle2 environment available (with kubectl authentication validated)
-then one can start a tackle-ui instance locallly serving the pages from the current source code:
+then one can start a tackle2-ui instance locallly serving the pages from the current source code:

-`npm run start:dev:local`
+`npm run start:dev`

 If you're using minikube please read on.